adrienharnay/website/src/pages/links/links.md

 ### Others

 - [Transfer.sh](https://transfer.sh/) - Easy file sharing from the command line
+- [Snapdrop](https://snapdrop.net/) - Like Airdrop, but on the web
+- [Wormhole](https://wormhole.app/) - Simple, private file sharing
 - [IFTTT](https://ifttt.com/) - Applets linked to the services you love
 - [ConferCal](https://www.confercal.com/calendars/code) - A conference calendar for developers and other people in tech
+- [KeyCastr](https://github.com/keycastr/keycastr) - An open-source keystroke visualizer
+- [Codetour](https://github.com/microsoft/codetour) - VS Code extension that allows you to record and playback guided tours of codebases, directly within the editor
 - [How HTTPS Works](https://howhttps.works/)
 - [How DNS works](https://howdns.works/)
-- [KeyCastr](https://github.com/keycastr/keycastr) - An open-source keystroke visualizer

 ## Developer insights